Behavioral Rounds & Negotiation

 • Cloud/Solutions Architect Interviews — Master multi-cloud design, Well-Architected frameworks, and enterprise architecture for L5-L7 architect roles

-• DevOps/SRE Engineer Interviews — Deep dive into infrastructure, Kubernetes, reliability engineering, and incident management
+• DevOps/SRE Engineer Interviews — Infrastructure, Kubernetes, reliability engineering, and incident management

 Both courses build naturally on the backend fundamentals you've mastered here. :::